 Tampa Bay Aviation accommodates all of our students by making training accessible to a wide range of lifestyles.
 We offer two different training options for our students: a self-paced program and an accelerated program.
 If you choose to train at your own pace, we recommend taking no less than 2 lessons per week for best results.
 For career-oriented individuals, we recommend our accelerated program which requires a minimum commitment of 10 hours per week.
 You can even schedule your flights online.

-- Helicopter Add on training for pilots who hold certificates outside of the category and class of rotorcraft and helicopter respectively,
+Helicopter Add-On training for pilots who hold certificates outside of the category and class of rotorcraft and helicopter respectively.
+Visit our Helicopter Add-On page for more info.

 IN THE AIR – The FAA requires a minimum of 35 Hours Total Flight Time with 20 Hours Flight Instruction.
 However, many students require more time.
 There’s no rush and we won’t push you to complete your training until you’re ready.
 Our students average around 60 total hours of training.